franfermon/arch-installation/README.md

 Exit and save.

-Finally, lets generate a password for our new administrator and exit root for safety reasons.
+Finally, let's generate a password for our new administrator and exit root for safety reasons.

 > passwd *username*
 > su *username*